 In June 2017, Japanese actress Shioli Kutsuna (Oh Lucy!, The Outsider) reportedly joined the cast of the Deadpool sequel in an unidentified role.
 According to Deadline, Kutsuna is playing a “key role” in the film.

-Meanwhile, Josh Brolin offered a preview of the physique he’s building to bring Deadpool’s fellow mutant mercenary Cable to the screen.
+Meanwhile, Brolin offered a preview of the physique he’s building to bring Deadpool’s fellow mutant mercenary Cable to the screen.

 The actor posted a brief video on Instagram showing his workout routine for the Deadpool sequel.
-As if that wasn’t enough to stoke the fires of fans’ excitement for the upcoming film, Brolin upped the ante by calling out co-star Ryan Reynolds with the hashtag “#ryanreynoldsismybitch.”
+As if that wasn’t enough to stoke the fires of fans’ excitement for the upcoming film, Brolin upped the ante by calling out co-star Reynolds with the hashtag “#ryanreynoldsismybitch.”

 Your move, Reynolds.

 Josh Brolin will be stirring things up as Cable when Deadpool 2 arrives, but we can expect someone else to cause problems for the Merc with a Mouth as well.
 Jack Kesy has taken a key villain role, Deadline reports.
 The actor joins the film having previously appeared in the FX series The Strain, in which he portrayed a goth rock star who was infected with a vampiric virus and then later became a host body for the Master.
 Needless to say, Kesy can handle an unconventional storyline, so he should be right at home in the upcoming superhero flick.

 Just which villain Kesy will play in the Deadpool sequel remains under wraps.
 One name being tossed about by Deadline’s sources is the mutant Black Tom.
 In the comics, he is an enemy of the X-Men, and he uses plants in interesting ways, including generating blasts via any wooden object.
 He also faces off with Cable, and at one point, is even shot by him, so their interactions could be interesting.